TanStack/router/docs/framework/react/start/getting-started.md

 That's it! 🤯 You've now set up a TanStack Start project and written your first route. 🎉

 You can now run `npm run dev` to start your server and navigate to `http://localhost:3000` to see your route in action.

+You want to deploy your application?
+Check out the [hosting guide](./hosting.md).